openhalal/openHalal/README.md

 the Internet is shrinking in what we can do everyday and it feels like everthing is haram.

-hence, there should be online halal platform for business, social etc.
+hence, there should be halal platform for business, social etc.

 # What is Halal?
 Halal is an Arabic word that translates to "**permissible**" in English.